 Students gain an awareness of the relationship between individual experience and the wider society.
-This course promotes Scientific examination of social institutions such as marriage, family, religion, education, health care, and political systems.
-Cultural assumptions regarding social stratification, gender, race, deviancy, and the environment are also discussed.
+This course promotes

 (ACTS Equivalency Course ID - SOCI 1013)

 SOC 2013 SOCIAL PROBLEMS

 Students will apply sociological concepts and methods to the analysis of current social problems in the United States, including family and community disorganization, delinquency and crime, mental illness, and intergroup relations.
 (ACTS Equivalency Course ID - SOCI 2013)